Spooky, Sexy, Cool: A Gallery Of Our Favorite Celeb Costumes - NewsBreak

 2. Megan killed this Hellraiser look

-3. “Black-ish” Season Six saw Tracee Ellis Ross and Anthony Anderson Dress as Princess Jasmine & Aladin
+3. “Black-ish” Season Six saw Tracee Ellis Ross and Anthony Anderson Dress as Princess Jasmine & Aladdin

 Source:Getty